 A direct cash sale to an investor like Viera Investment Group LLC handles everything at closing: the delinquent taxes, any sold tax lien certificate, utility liens, the mortgage payoff, and all municipal charges.
 The homeowner walks away with the remaining equity — no commissions, no repair requirements, no out-of-pocket fees.

 This approach works whether the property is in Passaic, Essex, Bergen, Hudson, Union, Middlesex, Monmouth, Camden, Ocean, Morris, Burlington, Mercer, or any other NJ county.
-For a deeper look at how a pre-foreclosure sale works in practice, see Behind on Payments?
+For the tax-specific version of this decision, see Can You Sell a House With Delinquent Property Taxes in New Jersey?.
+For a broader pre-foreclosure sale overview, see Behind on Payments?
 How to Sell Your House Before Foreclosure in NJ (2026).

 A Chapter 13 filing triggers an automatic stay that halts the tax lien foreclosure process.
 Under the repayment plan (typically 3–5 years), the homeowner can cure the delinquent property taxes in installments while keeping the home.
 This is a viable option for homeowners with steady income who can service the plan, but it carries a significant credit impact and attorney costs.
 The U.S. Courts Bankruptcy Basics guide explains the eligibility requirements and process.